hairyf/overlastic/docs/en/guide/getting-started.md

 ### Step.1: Define Component

-Unoverlays is suitable for most components, using `useOverlayMeta` can have more fine-grained control over component flow.
+overlays is suitable for most components, using `useOverlayMeta` can have more fine-grained control over component flow.

 ```vue
 <!-- overlay.vue -->